kaiwei-tan/discrete.time.markov/README.md

 ## Examples

-This is a basic example, where we generate a random sequence of states and calculate their transition probabilities:
+Here is a basic example, where we generate a random sequence of states and calculate their transition probabilities:

 ``` r